MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Times-Tables/README.md

 ## Task

 Create a small program that will ask the user which times table they would like to see.
-Display the requersted times table.
+Display the requested times table.

 ### Example User Interface